Fig 1: Free Rig. Hook, bead and weight running on the line; plus lure of your choice. In this case a Berkeley Havoc Twintail Grub

 Another benefit is that due to the more vertical nature of free rig weights your lure can sit an inch or two further off bottom; the same as it might do with the jika rig.
 This enables us to straight retrieve the lure and feel the lead tapping the bottom as it goes.
 Several different presentations all with the same rig.
 I told you it was versatile.

 Another neat trick is to put a line stop above the weight.
 It needs to be larger enough not to pass through the eye of the weight and far enough away not to impede the degree of separation you require.
 Should you then be confronted with deep kelp beds you can simply push it down to the weight and effectively convert it into a Jika rig!
 You may wish to leave it a few inches above the weight and create some sort of shocker/bolt rig for days when fish are proving tricky to hook?
 This is something I need to experiment with more.
-NOTE OF CAUTION: this is fine as long as you are tying an FG knot as your leader which should be of less breaking strain than your mainline should always snap first; thus allowing the semi permanent line stop to slide off, releasing the weight and not tethering a fish.
+NOTE OF CAUTION: this is fine as long as you are tying an FG knot as your leader which should be of less breaking strain than your mainline and should always snap first; thus allowing the semi permanent line stop to slide off, releasing the weight and not tethering a fish.
 Combine this with a barbless hook and you are doing all you can to ensure the safety of a fish.

 I prefer the cylinder style tungsten weights above as they get hung up less and provide more feel than a bomb style weight.
 These smaller eyed weights do not slip over the point of the hook should you not be using a bead to protect the knot and eye of the hook.